blocdraig/awesome-wax/README.md

 - [NeftyBlocks](https://neftyblocks.com/) - A Trade to Earn marketplace for buying, selling and creating digital collectibles.
 - [Chain Champs](https://market.chainchamps.com/) - Chain Champs is WAX's first real-time NFT marketplace.
 See new sales the second they're listed, hunt for the best NFT deals.
 - [vIRL Market](https://virl.com/) - A marketplace for gamers and collectors to buy, sell and trade utility-based NFTs and vIRLs™.
+- [Droppp](https://droppp.io/) - Funko collectibles on the WAX Blockchain.

 ## Community Resources